EncryitX/SI-Client/README.md

 Welcome to the S-I Client Alpha!
 We are only in a testing phase and we are just beginning!
-Join the Alpha too here:  [Application Form](https://form.jotform.com/211904697044357)
+Join the Alpha too here:  [Application Form](https://form.jotform.com/211904697044357) If there is any Copyright Problem, I will sadly close this Project, even when we made some other updates.
+Thank you
+Contact me via social.interactive@gmx.net

 ## Description